 Don’t blink twice.
 The Little Nell, located at the base of Aspen Mountain, sinks into the natural topography and unlike Aspen’s over-the-top reputation, it’s easy to miss.
 Built in 1989 and renovated over the past three years, The Nell's 94 guest rooms are the créme de la créme for skiers and riders looking to have the ultimate Aspen experience.
 However, don't expect anyone to be bragging about it—celebrities and CEO's might be sitting next to you at dinner, but the vibe is understated eloquence.

 Like the Nell's quiet exterior, pulling up to the hotel sets the tone for your trip.
 A brightly lit and heated entrance meets guests, as attentive bellmen quickly grab your bags and skis before walking you inside to the front desk.
-Renovated in 2011, the lobby, or “living room” as long-time guests refer to it, is filled with original artwork, subdued brown, blue and cream tones that create a relaxed, inviting atmosphere.
+The lobby, or “living room” as long-time guests refer to it, is filled with original artwork that creates a relaxed, inviting atmosphere.
 A large fireplace warms the room and the small check-in desk reinforces the premium placed on personal service—and not overwhelming grandeur.

 On the way up to your room, make sure to stop by the concierge desk and introduce yourself.
 If the Nell is known for one thing it’s world-class service and the concierge is no exception.
 Need a pizza at 2 a.m.?
 They will find one for you.

-The Nell is famous for it's large suite atop AJAX Restaurant, but if you're not up for paying upwards of $6,000 a night, then opt for one of the hotel's 88 regular rooms, which feature a spectacular bath, fireplace and 600 square feet of space.
+The Nell is famous for it's large suite atop AJAX Restaurant, but if you're not up for paying top dollar, then opt for one of the hotel's regular rooms, which feature a spectacular bath, fireplace and 600 square feet of space.